Hartlebury Castle Grounds

 Yes.
 Dogs are allowed in the grounds provided that they are kept on a lead at all times.

-Unfortunately due to the nature and age of our site, our grounds currently include stairs to the main walk and uneven surfaces.
+There is a level access route to the adventure playground.
+Unfortunately due to the nature and age of our site, other areas of the grounds include narrow paths, stairs and uneven surfaces.

 There are benches in the Carriage Circle, Orchard Terrace and Old Moat Coppice for you to relax on.
 However, there are no benches along the walk around the moat due to the space of pathways.